 A downgrade or revocation of Conduit Reinsurance's future financial strength rating could provide certain customers with a right to terminate their reinsurance contracts with Conduit Reinsurance, discourage new customers engaging with Conduit Reinsurance and could also adversely affect the volume and quality of business presented to Conduit Reinsurance.
-Consequently, a downgrade of Conduit Reinsurance's future financial strength rating would have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
+Consequently, a downgrade of Conduit Reinsurance's future financial strength rating would have a material adverse effect on the Group's business, financial condition, results of operations and prospects and would have a material adverse effect on the market price of the Shares.